-No. It is a common misunderstanding that if an asset is non-probate, then it avoids estate tax.
+It is a common misconception that if an asset is non-probate, then it avoids estate taxes.
 Almost all assets owned at death, both probate and non-probate, are included as part of the decedent’s gross taxable estate.
-One important exception to this rule is that life insurance that names a beneficiary, will not be included in the gross estate for the Ohio estate tax.
+To determine if you or your family are at risk of paying estate taxes, please see the estate tax chart (create a link to our Recent History of Estate Taxes Page)

 Let the attorneys at Sitterley, Vandervoort & Davis Ltd. help you understand your legal responsibilities and options, and assist you in navigating the choppy waters that surround asset management.
 Let them advise you on the best course of action for you and your family so that your wishes are carried out and your family’s needs are met.
 We will work diligently on your behalf.